AVEVA/CONNECT-data-services-developer-docs/content/api-reference/graphql-console.md

    - Use the selections under the `options:` argument to retrieve a specified count of objects or to sort the data returned.
 Select **+ Add** to add a secondary sort field.

    - For fields that can be arrays, select **+ Add** below them to add spaces for additional values to the query.

+   - For upsert or delete operations, use the selections under `input:` to identify the object to update or delete.

    - Select the fields to include in the response.